Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Show Car vs Daily Driver: Where Layering Is Worth It

 Show car: two coats minimum, three if the product supports it and you have a controlled environment.
-Materials are cheap relative to the labour already invested in correction.
+Materials are cheap relative to the labor already invested in correction.
 Daily driver: one quality coat applied correctly beats two coats applied sloppily.
 If you're using one of the better DIY coating kits, apply two coats within the flash window and move on.
 The biggest durability factor on a daily is maintenance, not stack thickness — which brings us to toppers.

 Foam applicator block spreading a thin layer of ceramic coating over a cured first coat on a silver panel